How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Add schema types that align with your content structure:

-• Article schema – For the overall page
+• Article schema — For the overall page classification

-• HowTo schema – For process content
+• HowTo schema — For process content with sequential steps

 • FAQPage schema — For Q&A sections

-• ItemList schema – For ranking/collection content
+• ItemList schema — For ranking and collection content

 Case Study: 7 Featured Snippets from One Page

-????
 Real-World Example: Date Night Dinners Guide

 Let's examine a comprehensive food blog post that successfully captured 7 featured snippets using the exact architecture outlined above: 15 Easy Date Night Dinners You Can Make in Under an Hour